 The evolution of the internet and technology, has allowed and even dictated various new types of businesses and companies to develop.
-One of these is the SaaS business model which caters for companies by providing them with essential services that they can use online.
+One of these is the SaaS business model and SaaS marketing which caters for companies by providing them with essential services that they can use online.

 SaaS stands for Software as a Service and is a business model that creates online solutions for brands to conduct their business online.
 The model is subscription based and most companies offer either monthly or annual subscription options, with incentive discounts for long-term subscriptions.